Highly rated local moving companies for Boston to Seattle moves

 - Seattle is considered to be less safe than Boston with a score of 49.23 vs Boston’s 60.12.

-- Air quality in Seattle is good, and in Boston it's good.
+- Air quality in Seattle is Good, and in Boston it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: Movers operating within Washington DC city limits are subject to regulation by the Utilities and Transportation Commission, which issues operating permits to household goods moving companies.
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Washington moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Washington, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Seattle.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
-When planning a move in Washington state, explore movers' insurance options for added peace of mind.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+When planning a move in Washington state, explore movers’ insurance options for added peace of mind.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Enhance your protection by discussing Full Value Protection with the moving company or exploring personalized plans with third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Washington state moving insurance.

 Where to live in Seattle